top of page

 A colonoscopy is the gold standard for screening and diagnosing colon cancer, but getting one is not always easy or convenient.
 The FIT test is a great first step in your colon cancer screening journey if you want to take action now and start those conversations on protecting your colon health with your doctor.

-If you think you may be at a higher risk for colon cancer based on your personal or family history, talk to your healthcare provider about when to start screening, what screening test is right for you, and how often you should be tested.
+If you have had a family member diagnosed with colon cancer, you may be at a higher risk for colon cancer based on your family history.
+You should talk to your healthcare provider about when to start screening, what screening test is right for you, and how often you should be tested.

 The Fecal Immunochemical Test (FIT) is a screening test for colon cancer.
 It checks for hidden blood in the stool which may indicate the presence of colon cancer, or other benign conditions of the digestive tract (e.g. hemorrhoids).
-This test will not diagnose colon cancer, but it can help detect that you need further assessment by your physician and you may require further testing in the form of a colonoscopy.
+This test will not diagnose colon cancer, but it can help detect whether or not you need further assessment by your physician, and you may require further testing in the form of a colonoscopy.

 The sample must be collected on a Monday - Friday and returned on the same day.